top of page

 • Replaced a two-step dropdown (On/Off) with a native toggle switch, reducing interaction and aligning with platform UI.

-• Renamed the feature to “Report Title” and used progressive disclosure—showing options only when activated—to reduce interface noise and guide user intent.
+• Renamed "Report Header" to “Report Title” and used progressive disclosure, showing options only when activated to reduce interface noise and guide user intent.

 • Repositioned this control under “Report Style”, removing an isolated category that increased cognitive overload.